tunmsk/nextgen-facebook/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 8.39.10-dev1 =

+(2017/02/19) Fixed an NgfbSchema method to provide correct JSON-LD syntax for Schema extensions.
+Refactored an NgfbMeta method to get custom field names from the config array.

 = 8.39.9-1 =